Freedom in the World

 Article 70 of the DRC’s 2006 constitution stipulates that the president is elected for up to two five-year terms, and Article 220 prohibits amendments to key elements of the state’s political framework, including the number and length of presidential terms.

 Kabila was declared the winner of the November 2011 presidential election amid widespread criticism of the election by international observers; he defeated longtime opposition figure Étienne Tshisekedi, 49 percent to 32 percent, according to the Independent National Electoral Commission (CENI).
-The National Assembly elections, held concurrently, were also criticized as deeply flawed.
-Kabila’s People’s Party for Reconstruction and Democracy (PPRD) won 61 seats, down from the 111 seats it held prior to November 2011, while Tshisekedi’s Union for Democracy and Social Progress (UDPS) took 41.
-Kabila’s AMP coalition won 260 of the 500 seats.
+Elections to the 500-seat National Assembly, held concurrently, were also criticized as deeply flawed.
+Kabila’s People’s Party for Reconstruction and Democracy (PPRD) won 62 seats, down from the 111 seats it held prior to November 2011, while Tshisekedi’s Union for Democracy and Social Progress (UDPS) took 41.
+The AMP took a total of 260 seats.
 Tshisekedi supporters protested the results, and numerous civil society groups called for new elections.

-The president nominates a prime minister from the leading party or coalition in the 500-seat National Assembly, whose members are popularly elected to serve five-year terms.
+The president nominates a prime minister from the leading party or coalition in the National Assembly, whose members are popularly elected to serve five-year terms.
 Provincial assemblies elect the 108-seat Senate, as well as provincial governors, for five-year terms.
-Presidential and national legislative elections are scheduled for 2016.
+A long-neglected decentralization program was implemented in 2015, splitting the DRC’s 11 provinces into 26, and the CENI scheduled local and provincial elections to take place in late 2015 through early 2016.
+In October 2015, the commission postponed the elections indefinitely, and Kabila appointed special commissioners to lead the new provinces.

 B. Political Pluralism and Participation: 4 / 16

 People have the right to organize political parties.
-According to CENI, there are about 445 political parties in the DRC.
+In March 2015, the government estimated that 477 political parties were registered in the DRC.
 Political parties are often divided along ethnic, communal, or regional lines, and usually lack national reach.
 The AMP requires members to have national representation, ensuring that the PPRD remains in the majority within the coalition.
-Other key parties include the UDPS, the Union for the Congolese Nation (UNC), and the Movement for the Liberation of Congo (MLC).
+Other key parties in the country include the UDPS, the Union for the Congolese Nation (UNC), and the Movement for the Liberation of Congo (MLC).
 Nearly 100 different parties and many independents are represented in the parliament.

 C. Functioning of Government: 2 / 12

 Although constitutionally guaranteed, freedoms of speech and the press are limited.
 Radio is the dominant medium in the country, and newspapers are found mainly in large cities.
-The content of private television and radio stations is occasionally restricted, but lively political debate is growing in urban areas.
-The government does not monitor online communications or restrict access to the internet, but penetration is limited by lack of infrastructure.
+The content of private television and radio stations is occasionally restricted, but lively political debate occurs in urban areas.
+Social media usage is expanding among urban youth.
+The government does not usually restrict internet access or monitor online communications, but internet access and text messaging were temporarily suspended during the January 2015 demonstrations.

-Freedom of religion is guaranteed by the constitution and generally respected in practice.
+The constitution guarantees freedom of religion, and authorities generally respect it in practice.
 Although religious groups must register with the government in order to be recognized, unregistered groups operate unhindered.
 There are no formal restrictions on academic freedom; primary and secondary school curriculums are regulated but not strongly politicized.
-Private discussion of politically sensitive topics is relatively open among close friends or relations, yet sometimes limited by fear of potential reprisal.
+While private discussion of politically sensitive topics is open among close associates, it is limited by fear of potential reprisal.

 E. Associational and Organizational Rights: 3 / 12